Southbourne to Chichester Walk

 The lunchtime stop is the popular old village of Bosham (pronounced 'Bozzum'), which appears deceptively close quite early on, except that there is a long detour around the water to get to it.

 In the afternoon, the walk goes via Fishbourne (there is a Roman palace nearby) and approaches Chichester Cathedral through the lovely Bishop's Palace Gardens.
-Alas, the suggested tea place in the cathedral - Cloisters cafe - is no more, having fallen victim to Covid cost savings in 2020.
-As of July 2022, visiting house are back to pre-Covid times, 9 am to 5 pm Monday to Saturday, 12 noon to 2 pm Sunday, so apart from Sundays it is possible once again to visit the Cathedral at walk end.
-From the cathedral's precincts it is a short walk through the pedestrianised centre of the old town, past pubs and cafes to the railway station.
+The Cloisters Kitchen and Garden Cafe has reopended after closure during Covid and some time afterwards,thus returning this lovely facility to its place as our suggested tea stop on this walk.
+As of Summer 2024, visiting hours to the Cathedral are 9 am to 5 pm Monday to Saturday, 12.30 pm to 2.30 pm on Sunday, so apart from Sundays it is possible to visit the Cathedral at walk end.
+From the Cathedral's precincts it is a short walk through the pedestrianised centre of the old town, past pubs and cafes to the railway station.

 History